 2014 QUEENS WORLD FILM FESTIVAL

-The 4th Annual Queens World Film Festival will run March 4-9, 2014.
-We will return to the Museum of the Moving Image for our opening night and over the next 5 days we will host screenings at venues in Jackson Heights, Long Island City.
+The 4th Annual Queens World Film Festival ran March 4-9, 2014.
+We opened at the Museum of the Moving Image where we honored maverick filmmaker Hal Hartley and MoMI Executive Director with our Spirit of Queens Award.
+Over the next several days we rolled out to multiple venues in Jackson Heights and Long Island City with 127 films.

 PROGRAMMING & THEMES